 Blend all your ingredients, including the frozen bananas, rolled oats, peanut butter, seeds, spices, maple syrup, and oat milk, in a high-speed blender for 40 seconds or until you achieve the desired consistency.

-Tip: for a thicker smoothie, reduce the almond milk quantity to half.
-For a thinner smoothie, you can simply add more plant milk or water, if you want to keep the calorie count equal.
+Hint: reduce the almond milk quantity to half for a thicker smoothie.
+For a thinner smoothie, you can add more plant milk or water if you want to keep the calorie count equal.

 That's it!
 Thick and creamy smoothie!
 Serve immediately.